How to Make Your Voice Deeper

 Now, take a deep diaphragmatic breath and make a hissing sound while exhaling.
 This will open up your chest and allow you to control your voice right in there.
 Start talking.
 Feel your voice being transferred via your breath from the bottom of your belly up to your chest and out of your mouth.
 You’ve officially found your chest voice.

 Step #8: Hum Like You Mean It

 Humming allows you to warm up your voice so you can control it.
-Then, you’ll be able to lower your voice pitch, talk deeper, and even make your voice sound deeper on mic or video.
+At the same time, it unleashes feelings of relaxation in your whole system which allow you to relax your muscles.
+Hum, and you’ll be able to lower your voice pitch, talk deeper, and even make your voice sound deeper on mic or video.

 Take a really deep breath and start humming for as long as you can while holding it.
 This will stretch your vocal cords — and stretched vocal cords always make a voice sound significantly deeper.

 After you’ve done that, take another deep breath but point your chin down toward your chest.
 Start humming and slowly raise your chin.
 Now speak.
 Your voice will feel deep and intense.

 You asked for tips on how to make your voice deeper.
 And in our attempt to deliver, we’ve included a small cheat.
 It’s not about breathing, positioning, or voice deepening exercises.
 It’s about how you end your sentences, also known as inflection.

 Generally, there are three types of inflection: neutral, upward, and downward.